 Take colorful shots at Caminito in La Boca

-One of the most touristy attractions in Buenos Aires, but still worth it.
+One of the most touristy attractions in Buenos Aires, but still absolutely worth it.
 Caminito is a street in La Boca filled by colorful painted houses.
 The houses, made of wood and sheet metal, are remains from the “conventillos” or communal houses built by Italian immigrants in the 19th century.
 There are also tango shows to watch, and traditional restaurants to eat in.
-My mum is from La Boca and even lived in a conventillo when she was a child, so this neighborhood and its history are very dear to me.
-There’s a guided tour in English if you please to learn a bit while you are there.
+My mum is from La Boca and even lived in a conventillo when she was a child, and my grandparents lived one block from the Boca stadium until the day they died so this neighborhood and its history are very dear to me.
+There’s a guided tour in English so you can learn a bit while you are there.

 Watch a Boca Juniors match

-Football, well Fútbol as that’s how we call it, is life for many in Buenos Aires.
-Boca Juniors & River Plate are the most popular teams in all of Argentina, and rivals.
+Football, well Fútbol as that’s how we call it, is an obsession for many in Buenos Aires.
+Boca Juniors & River Plate are the most popular teams in all of Argentina, and rivals, and they are both from separate neighbourhoods in Buenos Aires.
 Watching a Boca Juniors match is in my opinion a unique goosebumps-level experience.
 The fans for Boca Juniors are so intense they are called “la 12” or the 12th, as of in they are considered a 12th player in the field as their support can help turn around a match.
-You can check and book tickets here.
+You can book the experience here.
+Don’t even try to do it on your own, you can’t actually purchase tickets to a Boca match unless you are a member and even when I was a member I didn’t even know how to do it.
 If there are no games when you visit and you are a football fan, you can also do a tour of the stadium.

 Visit the MALBA museum

-MALBAMuseum of Latin American Art of Buenos Aires – has an impressive permanent collection.
-My favorite museum in Buenos Aires and very worth spending a couple of hours admiring it.
+MALBA – Museum of Latin American Art of Buenos Aires – has an impressive permanent collection.
+My favourite museum in Buenos Aires and very worth spending a couple of hours admiring it.

 Go to “La Bomba del Tiempo” on a Monday or “La Grande” on a Tuesday

-Every Monday for now over 12 years La Bomba Del Tiempo, a band comprised by over 17 percussionists, has been delighting locals and foreigners with their beats in the Ciudad Cultural Konex.
+Every Monday for now over 20 years La Bomba Del Tiempo, a band comprised by over 17 percussionists, has been delighting locals and foreigners with their beats in the Ciudad Cultural Konex.
 If you want to get a feel of how alive Buenos Aires is and how much porteños love going out, head to La Bomba on Monday – get tickets here.
+Their show is so popular, they have even played in London (and sold out, of course).
 Can’t do Monday?
-Don’t worry, Santiago Vazquez the creator of La Bomba also does a similar show called La Grande on Tuesdays in Santos4040get tickets here.
-Both venues sell drinks, food and are just loads of fun.
+Don’t worry, Santiago Vazquez the creator of La Bomba also does a similar show called La Grande on Tuesdays – get tickets here.
+Both venues sell drinks, food and are just a genuine experience and loads of fun.

 Spend your Sunday in San Telmo